Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 .. note::

     We are using the ``bcrypt`` package from PyPI to hash our passwords securely.
     There are other one-way hash algorithms for passwords if bcrypt is an issue on your system.
-Just make sure that it's an algorithm approved for storing passwords versus a generic one-way hash.
+    Just make sure that it is an algorithm approved for storing passwords versus a generic one-way hash.

 Add users and groups